Deobandi fiqh: Bid'ah

 Bid'ah, meaning innovation in Islam, is any recently introduced belief or practice that does not align with established Islamic teachings or traditions.
-This deviation from the Sunnah, or the way of the Prophet Muhammad, is generally considered negative.
+This deviation from the Sunnah, or the way of the Muhammad, is generally considered negative.
 The concept of Bid'ah in Islam has several classifications, with Bid'ah Hasanah (praiseworthy innovation) and Bid'ah Sayyiah (blameworthy innovation) being the most common.
 The Deoband school, founded during the Indian reformist tradition, contributed to this reform of Bid'ah.
 While opinions on the definition of Bid'ah vary among different scholars and schools of thought, the Deobandi concept of Bid'ah is specific and limited.
 Rashid Ahmad Gangohi referred to Shah Muhammad Ishaq's definition of Bid'ah via Arbain: "Any practice not reported from the salaf (ancestors) as ibadat (a religious duty) that is performed as ibadat is bidat."
 Gangohi rejected the classification of good and bad Bid'ah, saying "There is no Bid'ah as a good Bid'ah.
 The one called good is actually the Sunnat."
 Ashraf Ali Thanwi concurred, saying a real Bid'ah would always be bad, and the good Bid'ah is Bid'ah only in form, but in reality, it is Sunnat because it is part of some general principle of religion.
 According to Thanwi, Bid'ah is defined as accepting any matter that is not part of religion (din) in particular or in general, as part of din by way of acknowledgment or practice.